JenaCChen/NLI4CT/README.md

 Please replace `model_name`, `batch_size_value`, `learning_rate_value`, `num_epochs`, and `combination_option` with the desired values for the respective parameters.

+## Feature Combination

+- Mode 0: statement only
+- Mode 1: statement and evidence
+- Mode 2: statement, section, and evidence, this is the default setting
+- Mode 3: statement, section, and evidence with caption boundary markers
+- Mode 4: statement, section, and evidence with punctuation boundary markers
+- Mode 5: statement and section

 ## User Interface

 Our user interface leverages the pre-trained models to make inferences.
 If the models have not been trained previously, running the following command will automatically initiate the training process: